stephankeel/project2/server/README.md

 ## Testing the REST Interface

-Running the unit test:
+Running the unit test (continously):
 * Pre-Condition: Built server
 * Open terminal
-* Change to project2/server folder and execute `gulp unittests`
+* Change to project2/server folder and execute `npm test`

 Running integration tests:
 * Pre-Condition: Built server, empty database
 * Start the server in one terminal with `node app.js --admin 12345678`
-* Start the test in an other terminal: `gulp test`
+* Start the test in an other terminal: `npm run integration-test`